apache/lucene-solr/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## Packages in sandbox module are renamed (LUCENE-9319)

+Following package names in sandbox module are renamed.

+- o.a.l.codecs is renamed to o.a.l.sandbox.codecs
+- o.a.l.document is renamed to o.a.l.sandbox.document
+- o.a.l.search is renamed to o.a.l.sandbox.search

 ## Backward codecs are renamed (LUCENE-9318)

 o.a.l.codecs package in `lucene-backward-codecs` module is renamed to o.a.l.backward_codecs.